-House debates coronavirus stimulus bill as lawmakers worry about one rep forcing recorded vote
+House debates coronavirus stimulus bill as GOP rep faces backlash over threat to force recorded vote

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.